Our Blanket Angel Coordinators are spread across the U.S.

 Each heart represents at least one Blanket Angel Coordinator working in her or his state (or outside of Central Ohio) to provide handmade blankets for children in foster care living nearby.
 We are thrilled that our map has 30 hearts, representing more than 70 Blanket Angel Coordinators across the United States.

 What is a Blanket Angel Coordinator?
-Our Blanket Angel Coordinators (BAC) are supporters who want to help children in foster care feel valued, comforted and loved by providing handmade blankets to children in their area.
+Our Blanket Angel Coordinators (BAC) are supporters who are committed to helping children in foster care feel valued, comforted and loved by providing handmade blankets to children in their area, not just once but throughout the whole year.
 Most, but not all, live outside of Central Ohio.
 Some work by themselves, and some coordinate and help others make blankets.
 BACs organize “Blanket Making” events with friends, family, businesses, church groups or others!

 The one thing that sets BACs apart is that they donate the blankets they make to children who live in their own area, spreading our mission and ministry across the country, far from our workshop in Westerville, Ohio.